seasid3/pands-project/README.md

 - Analysis 1: Summary statistics
 As I do in most of my work, for the first step into analysis of the database, I will determine summary statistics for each attribule (measure) within the database.
 I will also, look at the Iris class types.
 Summary statistics include the mean, median, standard deviation, minimum and maximum etc. I will check these against the summary statistics in the database source (https://archive.ics.uci.edu/dataset/53/iris) as a further sanity check.
-- Prior to conducting further analysis, I would like to test whether each measure/attribute is distributed normally so that I can decide what statistical tests of comparison can be used on the dataset,
+- Analysis 2: Prior to conducting further analysis, I would like to test whether each measure/attribute is distributed normally so that I can decide what statistical tests of comparison can be used on the dataset,
-- I would then like to do some comparisons.
+- Analysis 3: I would then like to do some comparisons.
 I would like to know if there are statistical differences between *the variability" of each measure for the classes of Iris e.g. petal width setosa versus petal width other two (if varying normally, I could do one check at a time doing t-tests or altogehter using ANOVA).
-- I would like to plot relationships between the measures as a whole, and then boken down per class and determine the R^2 value for each relationship.
+- Analysis 4: I would like to plot relationships between the measures as a whole, and then boken down per class and determine the R^2 value for each relationship.
-- Looking at additional analyses others have done and following review, I will carry out similar analysis
+- Analysis 5: Looking at additional analyses others have done and following review, I will carry out similar analysis
-- Researching if there are any other additional interesting python coding others have carried out using the Iris dataset, I will attempt this
+- Analysis 6: Researching if there are any other additional interesting python coding others have carried out using the Iris dataset, I will attempt this

 The coding of each of the above statistical methods, along with any associated references, is discussed in detail in the specific sections below.

-## *Analysis 1: Summary Statistics*
+## *Task 2, Analysis 1: Summary Statistics*

-### *1.1 Mean*
+### *Mean*
  The first aim of this analysis is to write code to create a function (mean.py) that can be used to calculate the mean for each of the columns/features/attributes (from now on only referred to features) regardless of their iris class.
 Attempting code using "features" (from Ian's lectures) and investigating the errors, I got an error message 'DataFrame' object has no attribute 'feature_names', I realised that I was working with a numpy array with Ian's work and not a pandas dataframe (df).
 Researching the error message ((https://stackoverflow.com/questions/49966639/attributeerror-dataframe-object-has-no-attribute-target-names-scikit/49971214)), I know that I need to use the columns of the dataframe to get the mean of the features.
 I try to use "header" to get into the columns, I realise (again, due to the errors I am receiveing) that using header to get into the columns in a pandas dataframe isn't the right approach, I will try to use the ".columns" approach (https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/).
  Finding the mean_iris = data[].mean() code (https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/, see official documentation: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.mean.html), I use this to find the mean of the sepal length as an example but I acutally want to get a function that is not tied to a viariable and can be imported into analysis.py and used for any variable I want.
 So I need to keep looking.
 Google was returning answers that were not specifically addressing the question so I asked ChatGPT (see conversation: https://chatgpt.com/share/6818a76b-8cb0-800d-b88c-9883f38ffd8e).
 I dont copy the suggested code directly but use the response to write my own code for the iris dataframe I imported (hoping this works!).